ml-tooling/ml-workspace/README.md

 ### Hardware Monitoring

-The workspace provides two preinstalled web-based tools to help developers during model training and other experimentation tasks to get insights into everything happening on the system and figure out performance bottlenecks.
+The workspace provides two pre-installed web-based tools to help developers during model training and other experimentation tasks to get insights into everything happening on the system and figure out performance bottlenecks.

 [Netdata](https://github.com/netdata/netdata) (`Open Tool -> Netdata`) is a real-time hardware and performance monitoring dashboard that visualize the processes and services on your Linux systems.
 It monitors metrics about CPU, GPU, memory, disks, networks, processes, and more.